 Sourcing Keezer Parts

-All the parts for the keezer build were either found at a big hardware store (Home Depot or Lowe’s) or Amazon.
-The only exception is the CO2 tank which I found at a welding supply store.
+All the keezer build parts were found at a big hardware store (Home Depot or Lowe’s) or Amazon.
+The only exception is the CO2 tank I found at a welding supply store.

 The Chest Freezer

-First, I needed to find a chest freezer that was big enough to hold at least seven corny kegs.
-So I found this really helpful post on Homebrew Talk to get started showing the size of different chest freezers and how many homebrew kegs they’d hold.
+First, I needed a chest freezer that was big enough to hold at least seven corny kegs.
+So I found this helpful post on Homebrew Talk to get started showing the size of different chest freezers and how many homebrew kegs they’d hold.

 But instead, I just measured the width of one of my corny kegs and did the math based on the dimensions of different freezers I found online.
 I also wanted my Keezer to be black.
 But after searching far and wide for a factory black chest freezer, there just wasn’t one big enough and under $1,000.